docker-archive/dcus-hol-2017/docker-enterprise/README.md

 ![](images/private.png)

 Log in as the user `admin` with the password that you supplied in step 3.
+You will be asked to upload a license.
+Skip this step.
+You will continue the lab without the license.

 ![](images/ucp-login.png)